 The hike, which begins at a trailhead just across Route 78 from Paso Picacho Campground, winds through a series of long switchbacks to the 5,700-foot summit.
 Moving at a moderate pace, it will take you about an hour to get to the top.

-The area was scorched by forest fires not that long ago, meaning most of the trees along the trail are dead and shade is scarce.
+Shade is scarce.
 Bring plenty of water, especially during the summer months, when it can get brutally hot with the sun beating down on you.